AlexOffensive/docker-wordpress/README.md

 # docker-wordpress

-Use the "init.sh' script to launch the docker stacks.
+Use the "init.sh" script to launch the docker stacks.